shural/qcoin/README.md

 The decentralized ledger plays as a place to store all quality efforts.
 It helps every inhabitants to view what's going on in the society.
 There are various types of activities aiming at quality improvement.
 These activities happens everywhere in the stack.
 The underlying blockchain mandates a broadcast of these activities because if you do not do, the activities would not be appreciated, be rectified and stored in the chain.
 This is soemthing like ISFS and it's actually the Modal, so it makes it easy to develop a Viewer to scale in/out the evovlement of Apogeios quality.

 Another subtle benefit reside in the essence of any currency.
 Currency is all about trust.
 In Apogeios application, the trust is a common sense (consensus) of SW quality.
 More inhabitants understand (trust) quality and want to spend more energy in quality efforts, bigger value the currency system will hold.
+In other words, this is essentially the direct mapping from total value of the cryptocurrency economy to the sense of quality in Apogeios society.

 # Consensus protocol
 There are a few considerations in this consensus protocol design.